eZmaxinc/eZmax-SDK-go/docs/WebhookEzsignEzsignsignerAcceptclause.md

 ### NewWebhookEzsignEzsignsignerAcceptclause

-`func NewWebhookEzsignEzsignsignerAcceptclause(objWebhook CustomWebhookResponse, aObjAttempt []AttemptResponseCompound, objEzsignfoldersignerassociation EzsignfoldersignerassociationResponseCompound, ) *WebhookEzsignEzsignsignerAcceptclause`
+`func NewWebhookEzsignEzsignsignerAcceptclause(objEzsignfoldersignerassociation EzsignfoldersignerassociationResponseCompound, ) *WebhookEzsignEzsignsignerAcceptclause`

 NewWebhookEzsignEzsignsignerAcceptclause instantiates a new WebhookEzsignEzsignsignerAcceptclause object This constructor will assign default values to properties that have it defined,